ItsMureithi/fresh-onions-shop/README.md

 This project was made possible due to the contribution of the following stakeholders:

-- 🧑‍🌾 ** Ituga in Karatina Ward Local Farmers**  for inspiring fresh, organic farming.
+- 🧑‍🌾 ** Ituga Village in Karatina Ward Local Farmers**  for inspiring fresh, organic farming.

 - 🎨 **Google Fonts & Font Awesome** for amazing typography and icons.